RemkoDuursma/g0paper/README.md

 devtools::install_github("remkoduursma/speciesmap")
 ```

+On Windows, you need to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) first.

-The workflow also depends on an installation of pandoc (or use Rstudio if you don't).
+The workflow also depends on an installation of [pandoc](https://pandoc.org/), but if you use Rstudio, it comes with an installation of pandoc already.

-The first time you run this, it will be quite slow because species observation data and climate data will be downloaded and processed.
+The first time you run the complete workflow, it will be quite slow because species observation data and climate data will be downloaded (you do need an internet connection the first run) and processed.